 … but what else is included for Arizona in the bipartisan Infrastructure Investment and Jobs Act led by U.S. Senator Kyrsten Sinema?

-Arizona’s health and economic opportunities depend on securing our water future.
-Historic drought conditions threaten the health and safety of Arizona communities.
+Increasing wildfires threaten the health and safety of Arizona communities.
 The bipartisan Infrastructure Investment and Jobs Act makes historic investments in strengthening and upgrading critical infrastructure systems to prevent and mitigate the impacts of wildfires and boost recovery from such disasters.

 The bipartisan Infrastructure Investment and Jobs Act (full text available HERE) proposes the strongest investment in America’s critical infrastructure in more than a century without raising taxes on everyday Americans.